front-commerce/developers.front-commerce.com/docs/faq.md

 Not depending on your CMS templating system allows you a total freedom to build what you’ll need.
-By using the Design System we provide, your team will work much better to create or improve your theme.
+By using the Design System we provide, your team collaboration will improve and it will show on your theme.

 We estimate that it could make you reduce your development cost of ~20% depending — of course — of your experience.